-what to sayYou should read the rest of the story quietly

-to yourself.
-When you are ready, you should

-answer the questions in the question booklet.

-The page numbers in the brackets tell you

-where to look for the answers.
-Remember,

-you can look back at the text as often as you

-need to help you.
-If you change your mind

-about an answer, you can cross it out clearly

-[or rub it out].
+Now turn to page 4 of the reading booklet.
+You should read the rest of the story quietly to yourself.
+When you are ready you should answer the questions in the question booklet.
+The page numbers in the brackets tell you where to look for the answers.
+Remember, you can look back at the text as often as you need to help you.
+If you change your mind about an answer you can cross it out clearly [or rub it out].
 Now you may begin.